Off-Campus Programs

 Credits: 3 or 5

-You will earn one credit for every 25 hours of logged work for a minimum of three and maximum of five credits.
+You will earn one credit for every 25 hours of logged work, for a minimum of three and a maximum of five credits.

 Enrolling in Special Projects

-- Draft and submit a proposal of your project to your off-campus coordinator for approval.
+- Draft and submit a proposal of your project to your VVS Off-Campus Coordinator for approval.

 - Once approved, you may submit your application for a special project through Vista Virtual School’s online registration.